An elementary school principal was killed in an avalanche in Montana on Valentine's Day - KESQ

 Active avalanche season

-Kitto was one of three people who died in avalanches in Colorado on Sunday.
+Kitto was one of three people who died in avalanches on Sunday.

 The three deaths bring to 20 the number of avalanche deaths this year, and 25 for the season, according to the Colorado Avalanche Information Center (CAIC), which keeps a record for fatalities across the country.